tweag/chainsail/docs/deployment.md

 2. The app engine domain created in (4) must manually set as an authorized domain in Firebase at https://console.firebase.google.com

-3. A VPC Connector must be created for the region in which you have deployed chainsail (See https://cloud.google.com/vpc/docs/configure-serverless-vpc-access)
+3. A VPC Connector must be created for the region in which you have deployed Chainsail (See https://cloud.google.com/vpc/docs/configure-serverless-vpc-access)

 ## Maintenance / Development
-### Upgrading chainsail
+### Upgrading Chainsail

-To upgrade an already running chainsail cluster to a newer version of the chart.
+To upgrade an already running Chainsail cluster to a newer version of the chart.
 Use:

 ```bash
 helm upgrade -f helm/values-dev.yaml chainsail ./helm